 - Use Facebook Insights to track engagement metrics.
 You can see the demographics of people who engage with you on your page.

 - Invest in your page.
-You can use Promoted Posts, Offers and ad targeting to reach and connect with the right audience.
+You can use Promoted Posts, Offers, and ad targeting to reach and connect with the right audience.

-A short note on Facebook insights
+A Quick Note on Facebook Insights

 As always, thanks for reading, and good luck with your live streaming endeavors.